JaredLGillespie/rerun.me/README.rst

 Contribution
 ------------
 Contributions or suggestions are welcome!
-Feel free to `open an issue`_ if a bug or enhancement is desired, or even a `pull request`_.
+Feel free to `open an issue`_ if a bug is found or an enhancement is desired, or even a `pull request`_.

 .. _open an issue: https://github.com/jaredlgillespie/rerunme/issues
 .. _pull request: https://github.com/jaredlgillespie/rerunme/compare